SuperIlu/DosView/README.md

 People on [DOS ain't dead](https://www.bttr-software.de/forum/forum_entry.php?id=20792) asked if it would be possible to create such a program for MS-DOS supporting modern image formats.
 As I had quite a lot of the necessary code already available from [DOjS](https://github.com/SuperIlu/DOjS) I decided to give it a try.

-`DosView` uses Allegro to display the images, it should support all VESA modes that are implemented by it.
+`DosView` uses Allegro to display the images, it should support all available VESA modes.
-It tries 32bpp first and 24bpp is 32bpp is not available.
-The default screen format is 640x480, see below for other options.
+The default screen format is 640x480 with most number of bpp, see below for other options.

 Please note: Although `DosView` should work from a i386 upwards, this programm can eat huge amounts of RAM (>64MiB) if you feed it large images and/or screen sizes.